 We continue to work hard to ensure the park is as accessible as possible for visitors who have mobility issues and other disabilities.

 Visitors who require special assistance are offered free admission for one accompanying carer when they pay the full adult/concession/child price.
-We ask that you bring with you supporting documents for the above ticket types: These include: -

 If you have a larger vehicle, we may ask for it to be parked elsewhere after leaving passengers near the Visitor Centre.